 Fellows who volunteer in Rahat will live just 15 minutes away in the vibrant and mixed city of Be’er Sheva. : There, fellows will connect with Israeli peers who are living and working in the surrounding area through BINA and A New Dawn’s different projects, while also being part of the vibrant cultural life among Be’er Sheva’s large student population.
 Fellows will take the public bus, just steps from their student style apartment, each morning to Rahat.
 Coexistence will not be a buzzword, but a part of everyday life for the Fellows, who will act as a “bridge” between the two cities and bring both populations closer together.

-Masa Israel Teaching Fellows in Rahat is organized by The BINA Center for Jewish Identity and Hebrew Culture and the Bedouin-Jewish non-profit A New Dawn in the Negev.
+Masa Israel Teaching Fellows in Rahat is organized by BINA: The Jewish Movement for Social Change and the Bedouin-Jewish non-profit A New Dawn in the Negev.
 BINA operates a broad range of programming for Jewish young adults from around the world based on social activism and pluralistic Jewish learning.
 A New Dawn in the Negev works toward bringing greater educational opportunities to Bedouin youth while connecting them with the greater Israeli society and the international community.